GIFT: Guided Importance-Aware Fine-Tuning for Diffusion Language Models: Experiment

 \section{Experiment}

 In this section, we first describe the experimental setup, followed by a comparison of the performance of \ours \ and the standard SFT algorithm across multiple training datasets and benchmarks.
-We then analyze the performance of models trained with \ours \ during subsequent RL training, conduct ablation studies to validate the necessity of each design component in \ours, and finally provide a runtime comparison between \ours \ and SFT under identical settings.
+We then conduct ablation studies to validate the necessity of each design component in \ours, and provide a runtime comparison between \ours \ and SFT under identical settings.
+Finally, we provide a comparison between \ours \ and SFT under few-shot learning settings, as well as the generalizability of \ours \ across dLLM model architectures.